- Best corner TV mount

 Any alternative TV bracket to mount in the corner?

-A floor pole mount stands on the floor, while the ceiling pole mount lets you suspend the TV from the ceiling heights.
+A floor pole mount stands on the floor, while the ceiling pole mount lets you suspend the tube from the ceiling heights.

 How I compared the features